-This was the case for local girl, Lily Ann Clark.
-Thanks to the generosity of Godfrey Morgan, Lily Ann’s family were able to live on the Morgan's estate.
-Having grown up nearby, Lily was the first of the locals to become a maid at the mansion house.
+Lily-Ann Clark was a maid at Tredegar House.
+Thanks to the generosity of Godfrey Morgan, Lily Ann’s family were able to live on the Morgan's estate, which led to her being one of the first locals to become a maid in the mansion house.
 Her duties included cleaning grates, lighting fires, making beds and dusting, and she even had to take the other servants their breakfast as she was the lowest ranking of the housemaids.

 However, working in the mansion house certainly had its perks, as she got to attend Servant’s balls and even went to some of Lord Tredegar’s sporting events.
 It was here that she met William, an army officer.

-Although Lily stopped working in the house, the couple continued to live on the estate where they had a smallholding and William continued to participate in Lord Tredegar’s events including the popular estate hunts.
+Although Lily eventually stopped working in the house, the couple moved into a smallholding on the estate and William continued to attend the Morgan’s family’s social events.

 Tredegar House may have changed quite a bit in the past one hundred years, but the love stories continue.
 Whether it’s used for a first date, a proposal or for wedding pictures, it’s nice to know that lovers still meet here and will continue to do so for years to come.

 If you have a Tredegar House love story, we'd love to hear from you!
 Please send your stories to email@example.com or message us on Facebook.